 Picking the perfect color scheme takes time and is an important part of your home's overall design.
-While you may want to use a different color in each room keep it simple by creating a consistent look by using similar colors to make your home cohesive.
+While you may want to use a different color in each room, keep it simple by creating a consistent look.
+Using similar colors will make your home look cohesive.

 A focal point is an element intended to catch your eye as you walk into a room.
 It is a component that stands out from the other design elements.
 The center of attention can be anything, such as an accent wall, a large window, television, artwork or a fireplace.

-Don't forget to incorporate the principles of scale and proportion, color and texture.
+Don't forget to incorporate the principles of scale, proportion, color and texture.
 Scale relates to the room size.
 Proportion makes a visual connection to the shape and size of similar items.
-Another principle is rhythm that creates order, repetition, progression and movement with color, shapes and texture.
+Another principle is rhythm, which creates order, repetition, progression and movement with color, shapes and texture.

-Just because you're renting it doesn't mean you have to put up with old light fixtures.
-Changing out a chandelier or pendant is much easier than you might imagine and makes a big impact.
+Just because you're renting doesn't mean you have to put up with old light fixtures.
+Changing out a chandelier or pendant is much easier than you might imagine, and it makes a big impact.
 Check out thrift stores and big sales at lighting retailers for deals on sconces or outdoor lighting.

 Ideas for Getting Good Furniture on the Cheap